Lesterpaintstheworld/aider/website/docs/usage/conventions.md

 ---
 parent: Usage
 nav_order: 800
-description: Tell aider_nova to follow your coding conventions when it works on your code.
+description: Tell aider to follow your coding conventions when it works on your code.
 ---
 # Specifying coding conventions